jdemartino78/vibe_coding_a2a_agent/README.md

     *(Should politely decline because the Weather Agent is limited to the US)*
 -   `Get weather for Narnia.`
     *(Should handle the "Location not found" error gracefully)*
+-   `What's the weather in Springfield?`
+    *(Should ask for clarification due to ambiguous city name in the US)*

 ## What We Just Built
 Congratulations!
 You have successfully built a stateful multi-agent system.